-Biodiversity is important for several reasons:-
+The Green environmental infrastructure is important for several reasons:-

-a) trees ensure that we can breathe by taking CO2 out of our air, b) biodiversity encourages physical activity and therefore improves health c) biodiversity encourages relaxation and a sense of well being and leads to a decrease in graffiti and vandalism d) biodiversity can encourage social interaction between children and different communities e) protecting and enhancing wildlife and natural habitats is important for its own sake.
+- a) trees ensure that we can breathe by taking CO2 out of our air, and it - b) encourages physical activity and therefore improves health - c) encourages relaxation and a sense of well being and leads to a decrease in graffiti and vandalism - d) can encourage social interaction between children and different communities - e) protects and enhances wildlife and natural habitats, which is important for its own sake.

-11.2.1 to protect and enhance Rossendale's biodiversity and landscape quality 11.2.2 to encourage informal recreation and enjoyment of Rossendale's green spaces

-11.2.3 to raise awareness, understanding and appreciation of Rossendale's green spaces and wildlife.
+- 11.2.1 to protect and enhance Rossendale's biodiversity and green infrastructure including SSSIs. - 11.2.2 to encourage informal recreation and enjoyment of Rossendale's green spaces - 11.2.3 to raise awareness, understanding and appreciation of Rossendale's green spaces and wildlife.